Tell Your Tia, Abuela, Mom: Publix's Iconic Entrance Scales May Soon Be History

 And it’s not just Publix writers who have been pushing the lore of the 2831 People Weigher by Mettler Toledo, which still manufactures other weighing systems for laboratories, industry and food retail.

-In a May 30, 2018, report by the Tampa Bay Times, the writer noted that these relics of a bygone era have been entertaining and enthralling Floridians and tourists for decades.READ MORE: Miami Weather: Breeze Increasing Along With Chance Of Rain
+In a May 30, 2018, report by the Tampa Bay Times, the writer noted that these relics of a bygone era have been entertaining and enthralling Floridians and tourists for decades.READ MORE: Gasoline Truck Explodes In Northern Haiti; Dozens Killed

 Some recalled childhood weights taken at Publix as milestones.